 If you’re traveling somewhere that’s dark but it’s bright and sunny onboard, try a sleep mask to block out light.
 If you’re having the opposite dilemma, a light visor can help simulate daylight to regulate melatonin, the hormone that helps control sleep-wake cycles.

 Sleeping pills don’t help with the daytime symptoms of jet lag, but melatonin can.
 Take melatonin 20 to 30 minutes before sleep.

 Regular earbuds don’t always cut it.
 Invest in a pair of noise-canceling headphones to block out the sound of the plane and fellow passengers.

 If All Else Fails

 If, despite your best efforts, you’re still sleep-deprived when you arrive at your destination, try a power nap.
-“A short nap on arrival that’s about 40 minutes maximum is perfectly acceptable and will help you function better during the day,” says One Medical Group’s Malcolm Thaler, MD.
+“A short nap on arrival that’s about 40 minutes maximum is perfectly acceptable and will help you function better during the day,” says One Medical’s Malcolm Thaler, MD.
 “Worrying about sleep won’t help you get to sleep.
 The key is to relax and let go of any anxiety about sleeping.
 You can survive missing a night’s sleep, so just close your eyes and don’t worry.”

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Boston, Chicago, Los Angeles, New York, Phoenix, the San Francisco Bay Area, Seattle, and Washington, DC.